Study of the strong interaction among hadrons with correlations at the LHC: Probing the strong interaction for strange hadrons

 In order to show more clearly the effect of a possible bound state in the correlation function, it is useful to compare several local potentials describing the \pOm $J = 2$ interaction that are associated either to \pOm bound states with different properties or do not predict any bound state.
 We make use here of the potentials presented in~\cite{Morita:2016auo}, and labelled as $V_{I}$, $V_{II}$ and $V_{III}$.
 These potentials are based on dated calculations by the HAL QCD collaborations with non-physical quark masses~\cite{Etminan:2014tya} ($m_{\pi} = 875\,$ MeV, $m_{K} = 916$ MeV).
 For the construction of the $V_{II}$ potential, the lattice QCD data in~\cite{Etminan:2014tya} is fitted by an attractive Gaussian core plus and attractive Yukawa tail, while for the $V_{I}$ and $V_{III}$ potentials the range-parameter at long distance of the fit is varied in order to obtain a weaker and stronger attraction, respectively.
-The radial shape of such potentials compared with the most recent HAL QCD potential with physical quark masses~\cite{Morita:2019rph} ($m_{\pi} = 146 $ MeV, $m_{K} = 525$ MeV) can be seen in the left panel of Fig. \ref{fig:viviiviii}, while the predicted binding energy for each case is listed in table \ref{tab:viviiviii}.
+The radial shape of such potentials compared with the most recent HAL QCD potential with physical quark masses~\cite{Morita:2019rph} ($m_{\pi} = 146 $ MeV, $m_{K} = 525$ MeV) can be seen in the left panel of Fig. \ref{fig:viviiviii}.
+For $V_{I}$ no bound state is predicted, for $V_{II}$ a bound state with strong-only binding of 0.05 MeV and strong+Coulomb of 0.63 MeV is predicted and for $V_{III}$ a bound state with strong-only binding of 24.8 MeV and strong+Coulomb of 26.9 MeV is predicted \cite{Morita:2016auo}.